 In our monthly newsletter we highlight the most important EU Commission news for HAW/DHBW and share events that give you the chance to broaden and refresh your expertise in Horizon Europe.

 The newsletter keeps you informed about current calls for proposals that align with the research priorities of the HAWs and DHBWs.
+For a full list of current calls, please reach out to us.

 *The scope of services is subject to change; the scope of services depends on available resources